Nurse charged with a crime: what happens to your license

 Fast-scan summary

-• A charge is not a conviction — but most state BONs require you to report criminal charges, not just convictions
+• A charge is not a conviction – but some state BONs require you to report a charge or arrest, not just a conviction

-• Self-report windows range from 10 business days (Arizona) to 90 days — check your specific state immediately
+• Self-report windows run as short as 10 working days (Arizona) and 30 days (Pennsylvania, Florida, Ohio, North Carolina) – check your specific state immediately

 • Failing to self-report is itself a license violation – often treated more seriously than the underlying charge